mozilla/nsf-challenge/source/markdown/submissions/how-to-submit.md

 #### How to Submit

-The NSF WINS application cycle is now open; please see the [Application Guide (pdf)](/_assets/NSFWINSapplicationguide.pdf) for detailed information on how to apply.
+The NSF WINS application cycle is now open; please see the [Application Guide](#Apply) for detailed information on how to apply.

 NSF WINS Challenges entrants must submit documentation outlining their concepts, prototypes, associated designs, states of operation and technical capabilities.